How much fungicide formulation is needed for 6 acres of fruit when applying 2 pounds of 50 WP per 100 gallons of spray?

 Prepare for the New Jersey Pesticide Core Applicator Test.
 Study with multiple choice questions, hints, and detailed explanations.
 Ace your exam with confidence!

-To determine how much fungicide formulation is needed for 6 acres, we first need to understand the application rate and the area being treated.
+To determine how much fungicide formulation is needed for 6 acres when applying 2 pounds of 50 WP (wettable powder) per 100 gallons of spray, it's essential to first understand the application rate and the total volume of spray needed for the area.

 Subscribe